nickfloop/floopcli/README.rst

     pip install --upgrade floopcli

-For developing floopcli itself, you can pull this repository and install it locally with pip:
+For developing floopcli itself, you can pull this repository and install it locally with pip3:
 ::

-    git clone git@github.com:ForwardLoopLLC/floopcli.git && cd floopcli && pip install -e .[test]
+    git clone git@github.com:ForwardLoopLLC/floopcli.git && cd floopcli && pip3 install -e .[test]

+We highly recommend you use `virtualenv <https://virtualenv.pypa.io/en/stable/>`_ when working with floopcli.

 Testing
 -------